Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 There are two models for conditionally applying a status policy:

 1. **Apply by default** (opt-out).
-With this option, all PRs are blocked from merging until `succeeded` status is posted.
+With this option, all PRs are blocked from merging until the `succeeded` status is posted.
 A PR can be marked exempt from the policy by posting a status of `notApplicable`, which will remove the policy requirement.

 2. **Conditional** (opt-in).